JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 This is mentioned in future work, and it is definitely something that I find painful today about nix.
 Bash scripts are not exactly the paragon of correctness.
-There are however, [attempts provide alternative ways to construct builders](https://determinate.systems/posts/nuenv) by way of altering something called the "standard environment" (which just provides conveniences for making builders and derivations).
+There are however, [attempts to provide alternative ways to construct builders](https://determinate.systems/posts/nuenv) by way of altering something called the "standard environment" (which just provides conveniences for making builders and derivations).

 ### A type system for the nix expression language

-This is also brought up in the future work, and there has been lots of interest from the community for this.
-As far as I can tell there are a couple attempts at this.
+This is also brought up in the future work section, and there has been lots of interest in this from the community.
+As far as I can tell there are have been a couple of attempts.
 The first is [nickel](https://nickel-lang.org/) which seems to be marketing itself as a general purpose configuration language for more than just nix.
 The second is [purenix](https://github.com/purenix-org/purenix) which uses the Purescript frontend language, and provides a backend that